-The basilar artery (Latin: arteria basilaris) contributes the posterior component of the circle of Willis and supply contents of the posterior cranial fossa.
-It arises from the confluence of two vertebral arteries at the medullo pontine junction, to ascend through the basilar sulcus on the ventral aspect of the pons.
-It provides arterial supply to the brainstem, cerebellum, and contributes the posterior part of the circle of Willis through the posterior cerebral arteries.
-Clinical manifestations of basilar artery pathology range from the impaired level of consciousness, cranial nerve deficits, cerebellar dysfunctions, and motor and sensory dysfunctions.
-A cerebrovascular accident involving the basilar artery may result in characterized clinical syndromes, notable among them are the “locked-in syndrome” and the “top-of-the-basilar syndrome.”
+The basilar artery (Latin: arteria basilaris) contributes the posterior component of the circle of Willis and supplies the contents of the posterior cranial fossa.
+It arises from the confluence of two vertebral arteries at the medullo-pontine junction, to ascend through the basilar sulcus on the ventral aspect of the pons.
+It provides arterial supply to the brainstem, cerebellum, and contributes to the posterior circulation through the posterior cerebral arteries.
+Clinical manifestations of basilar artery pathology include an impaired level of consciousness, cranial nerve deficits, cerebellar dysfunctions, and motor and sensory dysfunction.
+A cerebrovascular accident involving the basilar artery may result in characteristic clinical syndromes, notable among them are the “locked-in syndrome” and the “top-of-the-basilar syndrome.”

-At around day 28 of embryonic life the brain receives arterial supply from the primitive carotid artery via the carotid-vertebrobasilar anastomosis, formed by three longitudinal neural arteries (named after the accompanying nerves): the primitive trigeminal artery, the primitive hypoglossal artery and the primitive pro-atlantal artery.
+At around day 28 of embryonic life, the brain receives arterial supply from the primitive carotid artery via the carotid-vertebrobasilar anastomosis, formed by three longitudinal neural arteries (named after the accompanying nerves): the primitive trigeminal artery, the primitive hypoglossal artery and the primitive pro-atlantal artery.

 This primitive anastomosis begins to disintegrate sequentially to pave the way for the definitive arterial circulation of the central nervous system (CNS).

 At day 29 of gestation, the paired longitudinal neural artery on both sides of the hindbrain unite in the midline to form the basilar arterial plexus.
 The basilar arterial plexus communicates anteriorly and cranially via the posterior communicating arteries and caudally with the vertebral arteries.